 Also, in my poetry, I try to stay away from any language that is disposable and time sensitive.
 I think it's just a desire for something elemental or natural in this world.
 Whereas with my Twitter, I'm always having sex at Cheesecake Factory.
 I allowed myself some of that disposability and pop in the essay book as well.
-And, as is usually the case, I'm thinking about myself way more than anyone else is, and thus I'm judging myself way more than anyone else.
+And, as is usually the case, I'm thinking about myself way more than anyone else.
 It's both freeing and depressing to remember that people aren't thinking about you that much.